urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Sets a custom title for the OSD Wizard

 .PARAMETER DisableComputerName
-	Disable the computername text box
+	Locks the computername text box.
+	Computer name field will still populate with OSDComputerName or _SMSTSMachineName unless -DisableComputerNameRequirement is used
-	NOTE: Computer name field is still required by default.
-Use "-SerializeName" and/with "-NamePrefix" to ensure field is populated.
-	You may also use -DisableComputerNameRequirement parameter
+	NOTE: Computer name field is required by default.
+If OSDComputerName is not present _SMSTSMachineName is used Use "-SerializeName" and/with "-NamePrefix" to ensure field is populated.
+Or you may also use -DisableComputerNameRequirement parameter
+	Accepted values: "True"

 .PARAMETER DisableComputerNameRequirement
 	Disables the requirement to enter text into the ComputerName textbox
+	NOTE: This will prevent the computer name text box from populating Accepted values: "True"

 .PARAMETER SerializeName
 	Will compress and truncate all but the last 15 characters of the serial number.
 	When used with "-NamePrefix", will truncate serial number so name is 15 characters
 	NOTE: NamePrefix must be shorter than serial
+	Accepted values: "True"

 .PARAMETER NamePrefix
 	OPTIONAL.
 Sets the name prefix when using SerializeName.
 Can only be used with -SerializeName
 	Example: NamePrefix = "DeptA-" then Computer name will be "DeptA-SerialNumber"
 	NOTE: NamePrefix must be shorter than serial
+	Accepted values: Any String

 .PARAMETER DomainName
-	Sets the "OSDDomainName" domain name.
+	Sets the "OSDDomainName" variable.
-	If not set the Domain Name text box will be disabled
+	If set the Domain Name text box will be locked and field populated Accepted values: Any String

+.PARAMETER DisableDomainName
+	Disables the domain name text box without setting -DomainName Accepted values: "True"

 .PARAMETER DisableUserName
 	Disable username text box.
 	Leave enable to set "OSDJoinAccount" variable.
 	NOTE: If 'DisablePassword" is set this will set "OSDBuildaccount" in place of "OSDJoinAccount".
 This is to allow a separate OSD join account
+	Accepted values: "True"

 .PARAMETER DisablePassword
 	Disable password text box
 	Will set "OSDBuildaccount" in place of "OSDJoinAccount".
-This is to allow a separate OSD join account Leave enabled to set "OSDJoinPassword" variable
+This is to allow a separate OSD join account Accepted values: "True"
+	Leave enabled to set "OSDJoinPassword" variable

+.PARAMETER DisableDiskSelection
+	Disable the disk selection drop down
+	Accepted values: "True"

 .PARAMETER DisableBitlocker
+	Disables the BitLocker checkbox
 	BitLocker is checked by default.
 	Uncheck BitLocker enabled checkbox.
-	Leave enabled to set "OSDBitlockerMode" = "True" or "OSDBitlockerMode" = "True"
+	Leave enabled to set "OSDBitlockerMode" = "True" or "OSDBitlockerMode" = "True" Accepted values: "True"

 .PARAMETER DisablePreflight
 	Disable preflight checks page
-	NOTE: TPM check is automatically disabled if "OSDImageName" is like *Win*10* or Win32_TPM SpecVersion is missing from WMI
+	NOTE: TPM check is automatically disabled if "OSDImageName" is like *Win*10* or Win32_TPM SpecVersion is missing from WMI Accepted values: "True"

 .EXAMPLE
 	Task sequence step as "Run PowerShell Script" with execution policy in Bypass Select the package with the script
 	Script Name: OSD_Wizard_Generic.Export.ps1

-NOTE: Parameters must be set to "True" or not set.
+-	NOTE: Parameters must be set to "True" or not set.
 Any other option will cause parameter a validation error
 	Parameters:
 	-CustomWizardTitle 'CustomWizardTitle'
 	-DisableComputerName True
+	-DisableComputerNameRequirement True
 	-SerializeName True
 	-NamePrefix 'NamePrefix'
 	-DomainName 'DomainName'
+	-DisableDomainName True
 	-DisableUserName True
 	-DisablePassword True
 	-DisableBitlocker True